 Next stop, Seven Miles Beach.
 Seven Miles beach is best known for its beauty and was honored in receiving “The Caribbean’s Best Beach” from Caribbean Travel and Life Magazine.
 It’s the most popular, and most developed in the Grand Cayman’s.
 Seven Miles beach is the home of the islands luxury resorts and hotels.
 Despite its name, it’s actually stretches a bit over 6.3 miles.
 Once you walk the stretch you’ll be able to enjoy beach for miles, restaurants along the beach in and outside the resorts are open to the public.
 Definitely an area where tourist visit, an where we spent most of our time.
 You can enjoy water sports such as scuba diving and snorkeling which are the most popular activities on the island.
 Our day was spent enjoying the beach and having fun in the sun.
 We also, had fun on the jet ski’s!
 If you haven’t gone jet skiing before, I highly recommend it.
 It’s so much fun!

-After a few drinks and some sun, our newly bronzed and tan selves made our way back towards the boat.
-But before getting on the boat, we stopped into the local shops in the downtown area close to port.
+After a few drinks and some sun, and my newly bronzed and tan self I made my way back towards the boat.
+But before getting on the boat, I stopped into the local shops in the downtown area close to port.
 As I said before, the island isn’t that big, so you can literally walk and drive around the entire island.
-So we made our way back to the George town area, enjoyed some authentic rum cake, purchased a few souvenirs for family, friends and ourselves and made our way back onto the boat.
+I made my way back to the downtown/ George town area, enjoyed some authentic rum cake, purchased a few souvenirs for family, friends and myself and made my way back onto the boat.

 If your looking for beach, water sports activities, great views, and just time to relax and unwind then Grand Cayman Islands is a place to visit.
 It’s truly a beautiful island, where the people are friendly, and welcoming.
 Grand Cayman isn’t a big island, but it has a lot to offer.

 Top 3 Hotel +Resorts on the island